-During the 2015–2016 academic year, the International Fellows and Scholar Programs office at the Humphrey School is hosting 15 international fellows and 7 scholars from 15 countries.
-In addition to the leadership development training, access to academic coursework, and cultural immersion, fellows have the opportunity for professional development and colleagueship through the Hennepin County Mentorship Program.
+During the 2019-2020 academic year, the International Fellows and Scholars Programs office at the Humphrey School is hosting 13 international fellows and six scholars from 15 countries.
+In addition to the leadership development training, access to academic coursework and research faculty and facilities, and cultural immersion, fellows have the opportunity for professional development and colleagueship through the Hennepin County Mentorship Program.

 Fellowships are granted competitively to professional candidates with a commitment to public service.
 The program is sponsored by the United States Department of State and is administered nationally by the Institute of International Education (IIE), which assigns fellows to a host university based upon each fellow’s interests and needs.